Faculty in the News

 March 12 - Professor Vivian Hamilton was quoted in an Alabama Reflector story on "‘Parental rights’ amendment gets out of Alabama House committee."
 Read the story.

-Professor Laura Heymann
+Professor Laura A. Heymann

-June 19 - Professor Laura Heymann's analysis in Bloomberg Law (6/18) quoted in an AlterNet story, "'This is a really stark break': SCOTUS conservatives split by 'raging' philosophical debate."
+June 19 - Professor Laura A. Heymann's analysis in Bloomberg Law (6/18) quoted in an AlterNet story, "'This is a really stark break': SCOTUS conservatives split by 'raging' philosophical debate."
 Read the story.

-June 18 - In Bloomberg Law, Professor Laura Heymann's "‘Trump Too Small’ Trademark Case Morphs Into Free Speech Debate," examines SCOTUS trademark case, Vidal v.
+June 18 - In Bloomberg Law, Professor Laura A. Heymann's "‘Trump Too Small’ Trademark Case Morphs Into Free Speech Debate," examines SCOTUS trademark case, Vidal v.
 Elster, and how the justices diverged on First Amendment analyses.
 Read more.

-April 18 - Professor Laura Heymann's op-ed, "Think you can choose any name you want for your child in California?
+April 18 - Professor Laura A. Heymann's op-ed, "Think you can choose any name you want for your child in California?
 Nope,” was published in the San Francisco Chronicle.
 Read the essay (subscription required).

 Professor Margaret Hu